 EXS is an implementation of the Open Group's ES-API standard.
 It is open source under the BSD or GPL license.

-The UNH-IOL is developing a certification program in conjunction with the Open Compute Project.
+We are developing a certification program in conjunction with the Open Compute Project.
 This certification program will enable end users to buy with confidence from an approved list of OCP Switch, NOS and Module solutions.
-The intention to launch a pilot program by the end of 2015.
-The first in a series of many, UNH-IOL hosted the first module plugfest February 24-27, focused on Transceiver module management, host module electrical verification and link functionality.
-Additional events followed in 2015 event.
+The first in a series of many, UNH-IOL hosted the first module plugfest February 24-27, 2015 focused on Transceiver module management, host module electrical verification and link functionality.
 Join the UNH-IOL Open Networking Testing Service to get involved!

 For more information please contact our lead investigator in this area, David Woolf.

 We are one of the official staging/testing partner for ONUG.
 We provide staging lab resources, equipment and engineering for any demonstrator wishing to stage a multivendor interoperable Proof of Concept demonstration of an ONUG Working Group Use Case.
 If you are interested in having a proof of concept staged, please contact Lincoln Lavoie.

 If you believe the UNH-IOL may be of service to you, your company, your industry forum and/or your standards effort, please feel free to contact us.